enzymesnaer/Interactive-quiz-webApp/README.md

 # Interactive-quiz-webApp
-An interactive quiz, using HTML, CSS and JavaScript Correction remove JSON.parse()
+An interactive quiz, using HTML, CSS and JavaScript<br>
+Correction remove JSON.parse()